-The QI Program requires the collection and reporting of quality indicators that relate to important aspects of quality of care across eleven crucial care areas.
-Data for each quality indicator is collected through measurements and assessments within each of the categories set out in Figure 2 below.
-Information is then compiled or derived and is provided to the Secretary of the Australian Government Department of Health and aged care (Secretary), or the Secretary's delegate, in accordance with legislative requirements.
+The QI Program requires the collection and reporting of quality indicators that relate to the main aspects of quality of care across 14 crucial care areas.
+Residential aged care providers (approved providers) collect data for each quality indicator through measurements and assessments in each of the categories set out in Figure 2.
+Residential aged care providers then compile or derive the information and provide it to the Secretary of the Australian Government Department of Health and Aged Care (Secretary), or the Secretary's delegate, in accordance with legislative requirements.

-The Aged Care Quality and Safety Commission (Commission) is responsible for the operational administration of the QI Program, including QI Program compliance.
-QI Program data reported by approved providers of residential care is used to guide the Commission's regulatory activities.
+The Aged Care Quality and Safety Commission (Commission) is responsible for QI Program compliance.
+The Commission uses QI Program data reported by approved providers, to guide their regulatory activities.
 The Commission's Compliance and Enforcement Policy details the approach to non-reporting of information.

-All approved providers of residential care services must collect data across the eleven quality indicators, comprised of fourteen categories, in accordance with Figure 2.
+All approved providers must collect data across the 14 quality indicators outlined in Figure 2.

-FIGURE 2: SUMMARY OF QI PROGRAM QUALITY INDICATORS\
+FIGURE 2: SUMMARY OF QI PROGRAM QUALITY INDICATORS